Ngwaabanjong/monitoring/SonarQube-Cloud/Jenkins-integration/README.md

 ``````
 12. On SonarQube:
 	- Go to project main directory and see report details.
+	- Click information
+	- Click main branch and view each page

 13. Quality Gates:
 	- SonarQube have inbuild quality Gates which defines the state of the code